viswadarshan-024/portfolio/README.md

   - By Organizing technical and non-technical events, enhancing student participation and engagement.
   - Actively contributing to the smooth functioning of the association and supported event execution.

-**Research Contributor | MuthirAI - A Global Research Centre for Tamil and AI (Present)**
+**Student Coordinator | Applied Computing SIG, Department of CSBS (Present)**

-  - Developing cutting-edge AI models for Tamil Language Processing, focusing on enhancing linguistic and semantic understanding.
+  - Organizing hands-on workshops and seminars on computational intelligence and advanced technologies.
-  - Collaborating with researchers to integrate advanced NLP techniques for Tamil, contributing to publications and innovative projects.
+  - Led student teams in projects related to computational intelligence, fostering innovation and practical learning.
-  - Exploring AI-driven solutions for improving accessibility and language preservation.
+  - Facilitating knowledge sharing and skill development among students through SIG activities.

 **Placement Representative | Department of Computer Science and Business Systems, TCE (Present)**